Submitty/submitty.github.io/_docs/developer/getting_started/vm_install_using_vagrant.md

    the repo and use the git url from your fork instead, especially if you are looking to contribute.

-   _OPTIONAL: If you will be developing code in one of the companion Submitty repositories (e.g., AnalysisTools, Lichen, RainbowGrades, Tutorial), also clone those repositories to the same directory.
+   _OPTIONAL: If you will be developing code in one of the companion Submitty repositories (e.g., AnalysisTools, Lichen, Localization, RainbowGrades, Tutorial), also clone those repositories to the same directory.
 For example:_

      ```